- Leading Priory child and adolescent psychiatrist offers practical, expert advice ahead of national awareness campaign on Thursday March 1, 2018

 "Self-harm is a serious problem for teenagers with around 1 in 12 children aged between 10 and 16 carrying out self-harming behaviours.
 Parents frequently tell me they want to help their children but don't always know how or what is best, and that is understandable.
 Every child and every situation is different.
 Those of us who work on the frontline in mental health, talking to teenagers and their families, can help.”

-Dr van Zwanenberg is among experts from the Priory Group, the leading mental healthcare specialists, attending a conference of leading UK prep schools, run by the Independent Association of Prep Schools, in March 2018 to advise on social media use among school children and other key issues which have an impact on children’s mental health.
+Dr van Zwanenberg is among experts from Priory, the leading mental healthcare specialists, attending a conference of leading UK prep schools, run by the Independent Association of Prep Schools, in March 2018 to advise on social media use among school children and other key issues which have an impact on children’s mental health.

 Ten practical tips for parents worried about self-harming from Dr van Zwanenberg